marissawyl/Python_Projects/Project_4/README.md

 # Introduction

 This project wraps up my four-part data analysis learning series.
 Like the earlier ones, it continues my hands-on practice with Python: exploring, cleaning, and visualizing real-world datasets to tell stories through data.
-Continuing from my previous projects — especially Exercise 3, which explored Uber trip data from New York City — this time I turned my attention to Bitcoin’s market movement.
+Continuing from my previous projects — especially Project 3, which explored Uber trip data from New York City — this time I turned my attention to Bitcoin’s market movement.
 The dataset used here contains Bitcoin’s historical prices from 2013 to July 2017, originally shared by _Shan Singh_ on Udemy.
 Through this project, I wanted to look closer at how Bitcoin’s price evolved during its early years before entering the global spotlight in late 2017.

-If you’d like to see the previous project in this series, feel free to check out my [Exercise 3](https://github.com/marissawyl/Python_Project_Exercises/tree/main/Exercise_3).
+If you’d like to see the previous project in this series, feel free to check out my [Project 3](https://github.com/marissawyl/Python_Projects/tree/main/Project_3).

 # Background